DeWalt vs. Bosch: Which of the Two Brands Is Better?

 Bosch, on the other hand, only offers a one-year limited warranty for its power tools.
 While the tools will in the vast majority of cases last long in spite of the short warranty, you should certainly keep the difference in warranties in mind when making your decision.

 The tools also come with a one-year service protection plan.
 With that, Bosch will “perform free of charge electrical, safety and performance checks, lubrication and replacement of parts worn under normal use.”
-Obviously, the user has to get the tool to the service center on their own cost, though.
+Obviously, the user has to get the tool to the service center at their own cost, though.

 Bosch GXL18V-496B22 18V 4-Tool Combo Kit with Compact Tough 1/2 In.
 Drill/Driver, 1/4 In. and 1/2 In.
 Two-In-One Bit/Socket Impact Driver, Compact Reciprocating Saw and LED Worklight